Krishnabot/JavaScript-CapStone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
-## Hello Thsi is Our Capstone Project for second Module a6 Microverse.
+## Hello This is Our Capstone Project for second Module at Microverse.
 - We have used [MealDbAPI](https://www.themealdb.com/api.php)

 ## Learning objectives